casorama0/casorama0.github.io/README.md

 ## Introduction
 Hey, I'm [Caso](https://rec.net/user/Caso)!
 I've been creating in Rec Room for the better part of 2 years and I have used that time to refine my knowledge enough to begin accepting commissions.
-My scope of knowledge is pretty broad, but I really enjoy making circuits with a lot of user interaction (like an arcade machine, or custom user interface)
+My scope of knowledge is pretty broad, but I really enjoy making circuits with a lot of user interaction (like an arcade machine, or custom user interface).
+You can contact me via Discord: casorama

 I've worked on a few different [rooms](https://rec.net/user/Caso/rooms):
 * [GoldenHour.GoldenHourOG by jollybeannn](https://rec.net/room/GoldenHour)